iSabbir/SWE-QUIZ-PREPARATION/English I/Final/Question/letter_practice_final.md

 Dear Sir/Madam,

-My name is [Your Name], and I am a student from Bangladesh currently enrolled in your International Business course, which started last week.
+My name is SABBIR, and I am a student from Bangladesh currently enrolled in your International Business course, which started last week.
 I am writing to report a serious issue with the accommodation that was arranged for me by your program at 15 Park Road.

 The primary problem is that the accommodation is in a state of disrepair.
 The heating system is not working, and with the cold weather, the room is uninhabitable.
 Additionally, the shared kitchen facilities are unhygienic, and there is a significant mold problem in the bathroom.
 This is a serious health and safety concern and is making it very difficult for me to settle in and focus on my studies.